rails/rails/guides/source/getting_started.md

 <% end %>
 ```

-To use this partial in our new view, we can replace the form with a render call:
+To use this partial in our `app/views/products/new.html.erb` view, we can replace the form with a render call:

 ```erb#3
 <h1>New product</h1>